Swedish referee banned for offensive remarks against Guinea goalkeeper Aly Keita | Goal.com

 “I completely share the Judiciary Committee's view on the matter.
 What has happened is very serious, and is contrary to the values of Swedish football - regardless of the intentions Strombergsson had,” Sjostrand said.

-“The Swedish Football Association, as employer, will give Martin Strombergsson a reminder and work-free him.
+“The Swedish Football Association, as employer, will give Martin Strombergsson a reminder and work free.
 It feels good that we have thoroughly investigated the incident and talked to everyone involved - it makes us feel secure in our judgement.

 “It is good and important that Aly Keita talked about his experience.
 We must dare to talk about these issues in Swedish football.”